From exploring Windsor Castle to a River Thames Cruise, these are the best things to do in Windsor, England!

 However, I wanted to go on a bit of a road trip to Windsor.

-Jumping in my Mazda CX-5, the drive along the M4 only took me 45 minutes so it is by far the quickest route.
+Jumping in my Mazda CX-5 which I hired for the day, the drive along the M4 only took me 45 minutes, so it is by far the quickest route.
 Also, it meant I could explore some of the surrounding countryside too which is what road trips are all about.

-I love going on a road trips from London and it was great exploring somewhere new too – hopefully my video will inspire you to go on a bit of a road trip yourself!
+I love going on a road trips from London and it was great exploring somewhere new too.
+Hopefully my video will inspire you to go on a bit of a road trip yourself.
+Let me know if you have any questions at all!

 1. Explore Windsor Castle and see where the Queen lives

-Windsor Castle attracts a staggering 1.5 million tourists each year.
-Not only is this one of the most popular things to do in Windsor but in the whole of the UK – it really is well worth visiting.
+Windsor Castle attracts a staggering 1.5 million tourists each year making it one of the top things to do at Windsor.

 Windsor Castle boasts some serious history too.
 This is the oldest AND largest inhabited castle in the world.
-In fact, the Royal family have been living in Windsor Castle for over 1,000 years.
+In fact, the Royal family have been living in Windsor Castle for nearly 1,000 years.

 Founded by William the Conqueror in the 11th century, it has since been the home of 39 monarchs.
 I love history like this.